-In the past couple of years, there’s been much talk among software developers and tech executives about the best approach for developing mobile apps.
+In the past couple of years, there’s been much talk among software developers and tech executives about the best approach in mobile application development.
 We believe there is no (and can't possibly be) single universal answer.
 Quite the opposite, each of the three options — to go native, hybrid or web — has a strong impact on future development and marketing strategy, and can become either a benefit or a burden, depending the nature of your app.

 To help you make the right choice, I’ll analyze these different approaches, keeping in mind the key factors that determine whether an app succeeds or fails:

 - Development costs